marcbradshaw/Mail-AuthenticationResults/README.md

 # DESCRIPTION

-Object Oriented Authentication-Results email headers
+Object Oriented Authentication-Results email headers.

+This parser copes with most styles of Authentication-Results header seen in the wild, but is not yet fully RFC7601 compliant

+It is a work in progress..

 [![Code on GitHub](https://img.shields.io/badge/github-repo-blue.svg)](https://github.com/marcbradshaw/Mail-AuthenticationResults)